timheilman/latin/README.md

   in Latin, e.g. front: bad/worse/worst derivatives? back: malevolent, pejorative, pessimist

-* Care taken with POS collision on word forms, e.g. vīs or relative and interrogative, also keeping the focus on reading comprehension.
+* Care taken with POS collision on word forms, e.g. vīs, eās, or relative and interrogative, also keeping the focus on reading comprehension.

 * Intensive coverage of explanatory text, including case uses for difficult words (ablative use cases, subjunctive case uses,